sanchox/gray16norm/README.md

 # GstGray16Norm

-GstGray16Norm is a GStreamer 1.0 video filter plugin that converts GRAY16_LE frames to GRAY8 with normalization.
+GstGray16Norm is a GStreamer 1.0 video filter plugin that converts GRAY16_LE frames to either GRAY8 (normalized) or RGB (via palette LUT) output.

 It supports:

-- Auto range normalization: per-frame min/max mapping to 0–255.
+- Auto range normalization: per-frame min/max mapping.
 - Manual levels: map a given black-level to 0 and white-level to 255.
+- Optional RGB color mapping: after normalization to [0..65535], map values to RGB via a 65k-entry LUT with selectable color palettes.

 Element factory name: `gray16norm`